Surviving bladder cancer

-Fear of recurrence is very common – every ache and pain can make you fear the cancer has returned.
-Time will help lessen this fear, but it may never completely go away, particularly around the time of a check-up.
-For most of us, it becomes a less dominant fear as time goes by.
-If you find that you are preoccupied to the extent that your fear of recurrence is significantly impacting your life, do talk to your doctor about getting help dealing with these feelings.
+This is very common – every ordinary ache and pain can make you fear the cancer has returned.
+Time will help this fear lessen, but it may never completely go away, and most commonly returns around the time of a check-up.

 A happy future

-Go to all of your check-ups, even if you're stressed and worried about a recurrence.
+Go to all your check-ups, even if you are stressed because you are worried about a recurrence.
 Not going will only make that fear worse in the long run.
 Admit to yourself that the stress is there and find ways to deal with it.
-A cup of coffee with a friend, quiet meditation or a long walk can help.
-Joining a support group can also help as it gives you a place to talk about your feelings.
+Joining a support group can be very beneficial as it gives you a place to talk about your feelings.

-Getting your thoughts out and into words helps a lot of people, so writing your own personal story for us here to read could help.
+Getting your thoughts out and into words helps a lot of people, so many like to write their personal story for us here to read.
+You might find that helpful too.